maddatsubedi/React-Notification/README.md

     bottomLeft
     bottomRight
     ```

 6. Please replace `'./components/Notification/NotificationContext'` and `'./components/Notification/Notification'` with the actual relative paths to the `NotificationContext.js` and `Notification.js` files in your project.
 Additionally, ensure that the folder structure and file names match those mentioned in step 1.

+### Dependencies
+- **uuid**: This library is used to generate unique identifiers for notifications.

+    You can install it via npm:
+    ```bash
+    npm install uuid
+    ```

 ## Sending Notifications